lukas-karsch/builtbylukas/src/content/blog/chrome-extension-for-maps.md

 > Why not help myself (and others) out?

-In this article, we'll walk through the process of creating a Chrome extension that brings back the missing Maps tab, ensuring your users can easily access Google Maps directly from the search results.
+In this article, we'll walk through the process of creating a Chrome extension that brings back the missing Maps tab, so that you can easily access Google Maps directly from the search results!

-The full code for this guide is available on my GitHub profile - check it out at the end of the page!
+The full code for this guide is available on my **GitHub profile - check it out at the end of the page**.

 ## Understanding Chrome Extensions

-Chrome extensions are small software programs that users can install to add new features or modify the behavior of their web browser.
+You probably know this, but let's recap: Chrome extensions are (small) tools that users can install to add new features or modify the behavior of their web browser.
 These extensions are built using standard web technologies like HTML, CSS, and JavaScript.

 A Chrome extension typically consists of the following key components:

-Manifest File: The manifest.json file is the core of the extension, defining its metadata, permissions, and other configuration settings.
+- Manifest File: The manifest.json file is the core of the extension, defining its metadata, permissions, and other configuration settings.
-Content Scripts: These are JavaScript files that run in the context of web pages, allowing the extension to interact with the page's content and structure.
+- Content Scripts: These are JavaScript files that run in the context of web pages, allowing the extension to interact with the page's content and structure.
-Background Scripts: Background scripts handle extension events and manage the overall functionality of the extension.
+- Background Scripts: Background scripts handle extension events and manage the overall functionality of the extension.
-Popup/Options UI: Extensions can also include HTML/CSS/JS files that render a popup or options page, providing a user interface for the extension.
+- Popup/Options UI: Extensions can also include HTML/CSS/JS files that render a popup or options page, providing a user interface for the extension.
-Icons: Extensions require various icon sizes (16x16, 48x48, 128x128) to represent the extension in the browser.
+- Icons: Extensions require various icon sizes (16x16, 48x48, 128x128) to represent the extension in the browser.

+We will actually only need the content.js!
+However, in my final version that you can download from my GitHub, I also included a small popup that links to my socials.

 ## Building the "Bring Back Maps" Extension

-Let's dive into the step-by-step process of creating our extension to restore the Google Maps tab.
+Let's dive into the step-by-step process of creating an extension to restore the Google Maps tab.

-Here is what our final result will look like (yes, doesn't look like a lot - but trust me, it's gonna save you time ;)).
+Here is what our final result will look like (yes, doesn't look like a lot - but trust me, it's gonna save you lots of time ;) ).
 The image of the map will also be clickable!
 ![Final result: Navbar in Google search displays a "Maps" tab again!](/images/google_search_for_location.png)